lyrx/gotcha/tutorial.md

 I want you to glide easily into these new programming paradigms.
 To make that happen, let us set up everything from scratch, so that you will get the chance to learn  about  a new framework with each step.

+So we will not look at the code inside this application, but set up